White supremacist is guilty in Charlottesville parking garage beating of black man

 In her closing arguments, Antony showed the jury a photo of Goodwin dressed in a helmet and goggles and reminded them he was clasping a large plastic shield.

-She told jurors that they had to ask whether themselves if it was “reasonable” for Goodwin, dressed as he was, to be scared.
+She told jurors that they had to ask whether themselves if it was “reasonable” for Goodwin to be scared.

 “Does Jacob Goodwin see someone over there and go help?
 Or does he outfit himself for battle and run in to do battle?” she asked jurors.
-“At no point does Mr. Goodwin break away.”

 Antony argued that Goodwin’s kicks to Harris’s backside, rib cage and stomach could have killed, maimed or disabled Harris, elements necessary for the malicious-wounding charge.